adriennemueller/adriennemueller.github.io/README.md

 </aside>

 <aside>
 💡 In choosing a project, try to approach your area of interest from a position of inquiry and not criticism.
-The more critical the approach - the more challenging it will be to share the study results.
+The more critical the approach - the more challenging it will be to share the study results.<br>
 </aside>

 **Prepare Articles Database and Data Dictionary for Screening**